-This course explores how visuals, audio, programming, and design intersect to make interactive experiences not just functional, but compelling.
-Emphasis is placed on the implementation of effective user input methods and on the presentation of intuitive and engaging real-time feedback.
+This course explores how visuals, audio, programming, and design intersect to create immersive interactive experiences.
+Emphasis is placed on the implementation of dynamic user interfaces, intuitive real-time feedback, and immersive control systems.

-DES 360 Information Visualization (3 cr.)
+DES 370 User Research II (3 cr.)

-This course covers key techniques of information visualization, the primary tool for both analyzing and presenting data.
-This course will cover methods for collecting and building data sets, assessing the quality of those data sets, and selecting the optimal method of visualizing the data.
+This course covers advanced user research techniques with an emphasis on information visualization.
+Topics include methods for collecting and building data sets, assessing the quality of those data sets, selecting the optimal method for data visualization, and creating user research reports.